Skip to main content

 • receiving random data — gen_random_bytes(), gen_random_uuid().

-When using the pgcrypto extension, please note security restrictions.
+When using the pgcrypto extension, be aware of security restrictions.

-Check it out examples of data encryption using the pgrypto extension.
+See examples of data encryption using the pgcrypto extension.

-Read more about the pgcrypto extension and its features in the article pgcrypto — cryptographic functions PostgreSQL documentation.
+Read more about the pgcrypto extension and its functions in the article pgcrypto — cryptographic functions documentation PostgreSQL.

 Security limitations of the pgcrypto extension

-• data and passwords are transmitted between pgcrypto functions and client applications in clear text, so we recommend that connect to the database cluster with SSL;
+• data and passwords are transmitted between pgcrypto functions and client applications in clear text, so we recommend connecting to the database cluster with SSL;

 • data protection with the pgcrypto extension is vulnerable to attacks via third-party channels.
-For example, the duration of decrypting texts of the same size may differ.
+For example, the duration of decryption of texts of the same size may differ.

 Examples of data encryption using the pgcrypto extension